Tej0901/StudentAdmissionForm/README.md

 //response.html will have the confirmation page details and a link to access the main site again just like the GForms..

 //style.css will give the design for the content in the html form...

+// To Run the file just download the zip and open the index.html in chrome(recommeded) and proceed...